WilliamJlvt/llm_pricing_sdk/README.md

 ### Error Handling
 Both the Python library and the command-line script will print error messages to standard error (`stderr`) if scraping fails for a specific source.

-When using `ALL` in the script, errors for one source will not stop the scraping of others.
+When scraping multiple sources, errors for one source will not stop the scraping of others.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome!
 Feel free to submit a pull request or open an issue on GitHub.